mikescotthc/Ansible-apps-deploy-Arch/README.md

 2. Wait for Docker to start.
 You'll see a green "Docker Desktop is running" icon in your system tray when it's ready.

-1. **Create a new Docker container**: Spin up a new Garuda Linux Docker container using the following command:
+1. **Create a new Docker container**: Spin up a new Arch Linux Docker container using the following command:

    ```
-   sudo docker run --name garuda-container -it --network host garudalinux/garuda-linux
+   sudo docker run --name arch-container -it --network host archlinux/base
    ```

-   This will create a new Docker container named `garuda-container` running Garuda Linux.
+   This will create a new Docker container named `arch-container` running Arch Linux.

 2. **Install Ansible**: Install Ansible on your local machine, which will be used to connect to the remote Docker container and execute the Ansible playbook.
 You can follow [these instructions](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html) to install Ansible.

 3. **Create a new project directory**: Create a new directory to store your Ansible playbook files and inventory file.
-For example, you could create a directory named `garuda-deployment`:
+For example, you could create a directory named `arch-deployment`:

    ```
-   mkdir garuda-deployment && cd garuda-deployment
+   mkdir arch-deployment && cd arch-deployment
    ```

-4. **Create an inventory file**: Create a new file named `hosts.ini` in the `garuda-deployment` directory and populate it with the following:
+4. **Create an inventory file**: Create a new file named `hosts.ini` in the `arch-deployment` directory and populate it with the following:

    ```
-   [garuda-container]
+   [arch-container]
    localhost ansible_connection=docker
    ```

    This lists `localhost` as the target host for Ansible, and specifies that Ansible should connect to this host using the Docker connection plugin.

-5. **Create the Ansible playbook**: Create a new file named `install-software.yml` in the `garuda-deployment` directory.
+5. **Create the Ansible playbook**: Create a new file named `install-software.yml` in the `arch-deployment` directory.
 Copy and paste the playbook I shared with you earlier into this file and save it.

 6. **Run the playbook**: Run the Ansible playbook to install the software packages on the Docker container using the following command: